NCAR/ncar-python-tutorial/README.rst

 ..
 NOTE::

-  To make the changes take effect, close and then re-open your Terminal window.
+  To make the changes take effect, logout and log back in.

 To verify that conda is available on your system, you can try